The Canterville Ghost: 19th century

-Later
+20th century

-Philip K. Cohen writes in "Marriages and Murders: 'Lord Arthur Savile's Crime' and 'The Canterville Ghost, in The Moral Vision of Oscar Wilde (1978) that the story shows the misery of a double life and features an "unmasking" – a common feature in Wilde's works – that reveals the suffering of the "anguished sinner", who seeks "the peace that forgiveness brings".
+Philip K. Cohen writes in "Marriages and Murders: 'Lord Arthur Savile's Crime' and 'The Canterville Ghost, in The Moral Vision of Oscar Wilde (1978), that the story shows the misery of a double life and features an "unmasking" – a common feature in Wilde's works – that reveals the suffering of the "anguished sinner", who seeks "the peace that forgiveness brings".
 Cohen explains the title as expressing the conflict between materialism and idealism, explaining that the Hylo-Idealisists – a small group that emerged in England in the 1870s and 1880s – stood for atheism, so the juxtaposition with the Christian elements of the story aligns with the title "when one interprets its hyphen as an indicator of opposition; Wilde continually stresses the conflict between materialism, represented by the combining form hylo-, and Christian idealism.
 In this philosophical romance, the idealists overcome obstacles set up by the hylists".
 Cohen also writes that "The Canterville Ghost" shows Wilde testing the fairy-tale genre, which he wrote more in later.

-Lydia Reineck Wilburn writes in "Oscar Wilde's 'The Canterville Ghost': The Power of an Audience" (1987) that the story shows Wilde grappling with questions about the function of audience, like how important the audience is an should be to an artist.

-In "Oscar Wilde and the Semantic Mechanisms of Humour: The Satire of Social Habits" (1994) Mariano Baselga writes that Wilde criticizes upper class sensibilities in this story, explaining, "the main targets of the ghost's troublemaking are systematically the members of the upper class and/or the people, actions, common vices and symbols associated to them.
+Lydia Reineck Wilburn writes in "Oscar Wilde's 'The Canterville Ghost': The Power of an Audience" (1987) that the story shows Wilde grappling with questions about the function of audience, like how important the audience is and should be to an artist.
+In "Oscar Wilde and the Semantic Mechanisms of Humour: The Satire of Social Habits" (1994), Mariano Baselga writes that Wilde criticizes upper class sensibilities in this story, explaining, "the main targets of the ghost's troublemaking are systematically the members of the upper class and/or the people, actions, common vices and symbols associated to them.
 The Dowager Duchess with all the vanity of her best lace-and-diamond attire, the fussy housemaids (whom we imagine frilly, shrill-voiced and pink-faced), a priest, the greedy card-sharper Lord Canterville are the helpless victims of a ghost who is apparently trying to emulate Robin Hood in his own way."